-• There is little consensus on what co-creation actually is, which runs the risk of overlooking or side-stepping the contexts and agendas that gave rise to co-creation as a practice of engagement in the first place (64).

-There is a lack of evidence on how to monitor and evaluate co-creation processes and outcomes as well as a lack of evidence on the impact of co-creation, such as may be seen in terms of changes in behaviour, policy, and technology development or integration (65).
+There is little consensus on what co-creation actually is, which runs the risk of overlooking or side-stepping the contexts and agendas that gave rise to co-creation as a practice of engagement in the first place (Fransman, 2018).
+There is a lack of evidence on how to monitor and evaluate co-creation processes and outcomes as well as a lack of evidence on the impact of co-creation, such as may be seen in terms of changes in behaviour, policy, and technology development or integration (Gagliardi et al., 2016).